MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/change-setting.md

     ![Screen shot of hand and Main menu.](media/main-menu-profile-settings.JPG "Screen shot of hand and Main menu")

-2. Use touch to change the setting you want.
+2. Make changes to settings.

     ![Screen shot of Settings window.](media/hololens-settings-8.JPG "Screen shot of Settings window")